Topic: Winemaking Science

 Yeast Nutrient Strategies

-MEMBERS ONLYGrape juice is a pretty tough environment if you’re a yeast cell.
-The pH is low, there’s high osmotic stress (stress from the environmental conditions being such that the flow of water out of the cell is favored), and often, essential nutrients are limited.
-The abundance of fermentable sugars, however, makes life in these challenging
+Grape juice is a pretty tough environment if you’re a yeast cell.
+The pH is low, there’s high osmotic stress (stress from the environmental conditions being such that the flow of water

 Simple Sulfite Wine Chemistry

-MEMBERS ONLYThere is no denying: Sulfur dioxide (SO2) can be a source of headaches for winemakers — even without drinking any wine.
-Why does SO2 continue to be such a perplexing and confusing topic?
-All too often I am asked to help out with problems that seem completely unrelated to sulfite additions, though these are at
+There is no denying: Sulfur dioxide (SO2) can be a source of headaches for winemakers — even without drinking any wine.
+Why does SO2 continue to be such a perplexing and confusing

 Techniques to Reduce Sulfite Additions

-MEMBERS ONLYIn spite of their long history as wine preservatives dating to the days of the Romans, sulfites can receive a bad rap.
-Many suspect that sulfites cause headaches or believe that any preservative is harmful, and so, there is a strong push to eliminate — or at least reduce — the use of sulfites and
+In spite of their long history as wine preservatives dating to the days of the Romans, sulfites can receive a bad rap.
+Many suspect that sulfites cause headaches or believe that any preservative is harmful, and so, there is a strong push to eliminate — or at least reduce — the use of sulfites and any additives perceived not to be “natural.”
+Let’s take a look at some of the strategies to reduce sulfite use.

 Tannin Chemistry in Wine